Biography

 Prosperity over Conflict: Leveraging economic interdependence for offshore energy developments in the Levant

-Mosbacher Institute - Spring 2024
+Mosbacher Institute - May 2024

 Economic Integration of Venezuelan Immigrants in Colombia: A Policy Roadmap